batuhan-bulut/terraform-aws-lambda/README.md

 ## Usage

 You can read this medium article for more information.
+[How to deploy Lambda function on AWS using Terraform](https://bulutbatuhan.medium.com/how-to-deploy-lambda-function-on-aws-using-terraform-16f7f1fa930f)